allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

   </tr>
 </table>

 As we see, another hypothesis proved to be true.
-We’re not using virtual machine type with the best price-to-performance ratio - T2D.
+We’re not using the virtual machine type with the best price-to-performance ratio - T2D.
 We’re using N2 machine type.

 Unfortunately T2D machines at the time of writing this article do not provide other CPU to memory ratio than 3 GB per 1 vCPU.